As a Network Engineer, I often end up helping friends and family chose modem.

 The chip creates huge delays problems that will manifest as sudden spikes in latency.

 This will severely impact any internet usage, especially video games, streaming, or video calls.

 Furthermore, the Puma 6 Chipset doesn’t only cause high latency (ping).
 But also has a lot of security problems.
 So stay away from any modem using it.

 This is not to say that every modem with a Puma 6 Chipset experiences these problems.
 But the risk you are taking by buying one is substantial.

 The best way to spot a modem that uses Puma 6 Chipset is to look for an Intel logo on its packet.
-Just note that not all modems using Puma Chipset have an Intel logo.
+Or check out the list we created of all Puma chipset modems on the market.

 8. Brand new or Refurbished

-Another thing to consider before buying a modem is whatever you want a brand new or refurbished.
+Another thing to consider before buying a modem is whether you want a brand new or refurbished one.